3 years full-time (plus optional placement year)

 Modules may change from year to year, but all will help you to develop the knowledge, understanding, and skills that you'll use in more specialised investigations in your third year.

-In the third year you'll study 120 credits.
-You can specialise further, choosing from a wide range of modules based in our latest research, enabling you to tailor your degree to your particular interests.
-Modules will vary from year to year.
-Our current 20-credit modules include the following, among others:
+In the third year you'll specialise further, choosing from a wide range of modules based on our latest research, enabling you to tailor your degree to your particular interests.
+The modules available vary from year to year.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.